Vietnam.vn - Nền tảng quảng bá Việt Nam

 bna_Đền Hạ mã HT2.JPG

-According to legend, after Yen Lam Dai Vuong passed away, to recognize his contributions to the country's restoration, the royal court assigned the people of Dung Quyet to bring his body back to his hometown, now the Dam Mu Nuoi National Historical Site - in Hung Dung Ward, Vinh City, and to build a temple to worship him in Yen Dung Thuong village where he passed away.
+According to legend, after Yen Lam Dai Vuong passed away, to recognize his contributions to the country's restoration, the royal court assigned the people of Dung Quyet to bring his body back to his hometown, now the Dam Mu Nuoi National Historical Site - in Hung Dung Ward, Vinh City, and built a temple to worship him in Yen Dung Thuong village where he passed away.
 Every year, the people take the 12th day of the 9th lunar month as his death anniversary.

 bna_ Hoa văn đền Hạ Mã.jpg